-Spend the rest of your evening familiarizing yourself with Goreme Village, shopping for Turkish local artisanry craft (such as rugs and handmade jewelry), and eating in one of the many delicious restaurants.
+Spend the rest of your evening familiarizing yourself with Goreme Village, shopping for local Turkish artisanry crafts (such as rugs and handmade jewelry), and eating in one of the many delicious restaurants.

 Day 2: Cappadocia’s Ballons & Green Tour

 Morning Hot Air Balloon Ride

 Riding a hot air balloon over Cappadocia’s desert valleys is an iconic must-do experience for many travelers to Turkey.
 However, it’s important to note two particular things about riding these hot balloons.

 First, the prices range from at the very least $120 (if you’re lucky) to an average of $250 and up.
 So if this is out of your budget (or you have a fear of heights), consider simply waking up early to catch a glimpse of them over a delicious Turkish breakfast instead!

 Second, whether the hot air balloons can go up into the air, depends on the weather.
 This means that these excursions get canceled all the time.
 I spent days in Cappadocia and didn’t get to see the balloons once.
 So allocate every morning in Cappadocia for hot air balloon riding/sightseeing.
 Just in case.